alphagov/govuk-rfcs/rfc-139-enable-http3.md

 1. Most sites have many more than 6 assets per page, so HOL blocking is still occurring in almost every page load under HTTP/1.1.
 2. Each TCP connection is independent and have no knowledge of each other.
 All 6 are fighting for limited bandwidth which in turn can saturate the network.
-3. Many websites resorted to domain 'sharding', so as to allow a browser to open up more that 6 TCP connections, in turn exacerbating the problem mentioned in point 2.
+3. Many websites resorted to "domain sharding" (hosting assets across multiple domains), to allow a browser to open up more that 6 TCP connections.
+This in turn exacerbated the problem mentioned in point 2.

 Another solution needed to be found.